GNOME/gtk/README.md

  - pango
  - gdk-pixbuf

+Similarly, the CI pipeline for the main development branch of GLib builds the API references for the following projects:

+ - glib
+ - gmodule
+ - gobject
+ - gio

 The generated documentation is stored as an artifact inside GitLab.
 Additionally, the CI pipeline will use a pipeline trigger for the `docs-gtk-org` branch (the branch that contains the `README` file you are